tkaur29/tkaur29/README.md

 ---
 ### <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="50"> A little more about me...

-I am an enthusiastic undergrad always up for learning My expertise lies within front-end web apps, and the main languages in my tech stack are JavaScript, React, and of course HTML/CSS.
-I’m a lifelong learner (currently taking a course on building AI chatbots with Python!) and love to read, run, and
+I am an enthusiastic undergrad aspiring to be a Full Stack Developer.I am always on the go to learn and build something new, productive, innovative and creative.
+My expertise lies within front-end web apps, and the main languages in my tech stack are JavaScript, React, and of course HTML/CSS.
+I’m a lifelong learner (currently working a NextJs based Website) and love to take up challenges.

+>Briefing on my Skills
+- 🌱 I’m currently learning ...
+  - NextJs
+  - C language
+  - AI tools
+- 👯 I’m looking forward to collaborate on open source projects.
+- ✔ Ask me about anything, I am happy to help, only if the ball is in my court!😉<br>
+- Outside tech, I love to read, create art works, listen to music, explore nature outdoors.

 <!-- **tkaur29/tkaur29** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

 Here are some ideas to get you started: